Diabetic foot problems: Treatment

 How is blood flow improved?

 A lot of people with diabetes have narrow blood vessels.
 Typical symptoms of blood circulation problems (like pain in the lower legs) easily go unnoticed if people can no longer feel them because of nerve damage.
 Poor blood flow in the legs prevents the wound from healing properly.
-Blood flow can be improved with surgery.
+Blood flow can be improved again with surgery.
 This can be done in two ways:

-• Vasodilation (PTA = transluminal angioplasty): A tube () is inserted into the groin and pushed through to the narrow artery.
+• Vasodilation (PTA = transluminal angioplasty): A thin tube () is inserted into the groin and gently pushed through to the narrow artery.
 A small balloon at the tip of the inflates in the narrow section and widens the artery.

-When is amputation considered?
+When is amputation needed?

 An amputation is only considered if no other treatment options are left.
 It can often be avoided with good preventive measures and treatment – even if the wound has been there for a long time.